 Starting at the ceiling, lightly press the tape into the corner.
 Tear off the excess paper tape at or near the floor, using the blade of your taping knife as a cutting edge.
 As before, pass your knife over the tape on both surfaces lightly at first, and then firmly.

 Immediately apply a coat of compound over one side of the tape only.
 After that dries, scrape off any bumps and repeat the process for the second side.
 This two-step second coat takes an extra day to allow for drying time, but it is much easier than trying to do both sides at once because every time you level one side you tend to mess up the other.

 9. Apply Additional Corner Coats

 Apply the second coat using the same two-step approach.
-When the second coat is dry, scraped and sanded (if needed), you can usually apply a third (very thin) coat in one step.
-The little bits of excess compound that you may spill over onto the second surface can be sanded off later.
+When the second coat is dry, scraped, and sanded (if needed), you can usually apply a third (very thin) coat in one step.
+The little bits of the excess compound that you may spill over onto the second surface can be sanded off later.
 If you get too frustrated, just go back to the two-step approach.
-The third coat usually dries quickly enough to allow two steps in the same day.
+The third coat usually dries quickly enough to allow two steps on the same day.

 10. Spot Fastener Heads

 After each taping coat, take time to cover the fasteners.
 Apply compound in one direction and scrape it off in another.
 On the second and third coats, the pros will cover typically three aligning fasteners in one pass.
 The finished result looks less spotty than if each fastener were done separately.